 At Springbank, this whole multi-step process is still done 100% on site by hand.
 Highland Park, Bowmore, Laphroaig, Kilchoman, the BenRiach, and the Balvenie also maintain traditional malting floors where they malt some of their own barley (and other distilleries have plans to re-open malting floors for some in-house maltings).
 It’s backbreaking work — at least for someone usually writing and talking.
 The repetitive strain injury one can develop working the maltings is called “monkey shoulder.”
 Think shoveling snow all day, every day.
 Even at Springbank, where every bottle of Scotch comes from barley that's been malted in-house, these days the maltsters rotate through other production jobs.
 But it’s still hard work.

 The barley grains are loaded into the steep, a large tank that is filled with water.
-There they soak, absorbing water.
-There the barley is soaked so the grain thinks it's time to start germinating.
+There the barley is soaked, absorbing water so the grain thinks it's time to start germinating.

 Monitoring the Steep